 Divide the learners in to groups of three with one jump elastic for each group.
 Two learners in the group place the elastic around their ankles and spread out so the elastic is tight.
-The third learner now has to perform a five jump sequence jumping in, over, out and on the elastic.
-The learners can jump however they like.
+The third learner now has to perform a five jump sequence jumping in, over, out and on the elastic, however they like.
 Once they have completed their routine, the learners switch positions so everyone has a chance to be the jumper.

-Raise the elastic higher up the legs Perform the moves of the first learner and add on two extra moves each time
+Raise the elastic higher up the legs Lower the elastic to be on the ground Perform the moves of the person before you, and then add on two